-A David Bowie Book Club has been launched by his son Duncan Jones.
+In late 2017 a David Bowie Book Club was been launched by his son Duncan Jones.
 The film director took to Twitter to celebrate his late father’s passion for books, describing him as “a beast of a reader”.

 This isn’t the first time that Bowie’s love of reading has been noted.
 In late 2013, he gave us perhaps the most tantalising glimpse yet into his psyche, beyond the music of course.
 David Bowie Is curator Geoffrey Marsh – chose 300 items from Bowie’s personal archive for the exhibition at the Art Gallery of Ontario – picked out a hundred of the artist’s favourite reads, and a cursory glance at the list reveals immediately that Bowie – or David Jones, the man behind Bowie – had excellent taste in books.
 If you can’t judge a book by its cover, then you can certainly judge a person by the tomes that reside among their bookshelves, a practice we’ve all been guilty of at one time or another.
 A quick peek at Mr Bowie’s collection reveals an intimidating mind, with a multitude of interests that include politics, music, history, art, comedy, architecture, sociology, poetry, fiction and so on.